Elizabeth (1801 ship): Loss

-On 27 October 1811, Elizabeth sailed to join the East India fleet at Portsmouth.
+On 27 October 1810, Elizabeth sailed to join the East India fleet at Portsmouth.
 She was to sail to Bengal for the EIC.
 She had 382, or 400, or 402 persons aboard.
 Some 347 of these were lascars that the EIC was returning to India, they having arrived in England as crew on East Indiamen.
 She also had 30 European passengers (and eight black women servants).

 Bad weather forced Elizabeth to put into Cork Harbour.
 Nine days later she set out again for Madras and Bengal, but continuous heavy gales had repeatedly drove her back up the Channel before managing to anchor on 27 December, off South Foreland.

 Unfortunately, under the strain of the wind and the constant exertion, the cables broke, causing Elizabeth to drift towards the French coast.
 She fired off numerous guns and flares, but those watching on the French shore were powerless to assist due to the powerful waves and wind which would have doomed any rescue attempt.
 Near Calais she lost her rudder on a rock, and sprang several leaks, leaving her totally at the whim of the sea, which dragged her further down the coastline.

 Eventually Elizabeth was wrecked on 27 December 1810, on the Breebank, in the North Sea, off Dunkirk, France.
 Her masts tumbled overboard, smashing the boats, leaving only three, one of which was swamped within moments of launching.
 Two other boats brought 22 survivors to shore, but there was no chance of them returning to take off more passengers as the sea had become even more formidable.
 During the ensuing storm, the ship broke into pieces that scattered all along the coastline, along with its entire remaining crew, who were killed.
 In all, there were only 22 survivors as the weather also prevented the French from sending assistance.
 Amongst the survivors were six Britons and 15 lascars, including two of the ship's crew.
+A complete recounting of the wreck is recounted in a narrative published by Robert Eastwick.

 The French took the survivors prisoner, but apparently more to provide housing than actual incarceration.
 Shortly thereafter, the French repatriated the survivors, requesting the English to release an equal number of French prisoners.
-(Note: Among the survivors there was a Captain Eastwick, probably of the Army, but some news and secondary accounts of the wrecking have assumed that he was Elizabeths master.
-He was not.)
+(Note: Among the survivors there was a Captain Eastwick, but some news and secondary accounts of the wrecking have assumed that he was Elizabeths master.
+He was not.
+Eastwick himself claims the captain of Elizabeth was named Hutton, however himself and a man by the last name Jackson were also onboard, both sea captains who had operated with the EIC.)

 A cartel arrived at Dover on 30 January 1811, with the 22 survivors.
 The British sent the Elizabeth cartel from Chatham with 18 French prisoners but as she approached Calais the batteries there fired on her and she returned to Dover on 4 March.